All Episodes

 I'm on your mailing list, and I want Rush to do a movie trailer advertisement with the truth on it.

-Well instead of the garbage.
+Well, instead of the garbage.

 Yeah, but we'd be glad to do it.

-It'd be glad to film it, but what theaters do you think would actually run it?
+But what theaters do you think would actually run it?

 Well, there's a few, I think.

-No, the nativity story was in a few theaters here.
+No, the Nativity story was in a few theaters here.

-I'm in Fort Collins, Colorado, and that's oh, the screener wanted me to ask you if you've ever been here.
+I'm in Fort Collins, Colorado, and that's, oh, the screener wanted me to ask you if you've ever been here.

-Uh think one time we had a little party out there.
+I think one time we had a little party out there.

 Wow.

-Yeah, uh, we were there.
+Yeah, we were there.

-It was uh it was on a Saturday.
+It was on a Saturday.

 The NBC News that day called it a Republican Woodstock.

-And Dan said that uh his wife uh wouldn't wouldn't let him spend the money to buy it on his own, so so he wanted to be able to have friends of his who got it copy it and give it to him so he could see it that way.
+So he wanted to be able to have friends of his who got it copy it and give it to him so he could see it that way.

 Well, of course, I can't allow copyright violations like that.